 Here’s a bit of good news: Valentine’s Day is a good day to grieve.
 Give yourself permission to let it all out and mourn.
 Light a candle, call your best friend, go to the grave site, make an appointment with your therapist, meditate, listen to special music, hunker down and cry.
 In all, be good to yourself and take time to remember.
 This is the day to dwell on the bitter-sweetness of remembering.

 Don’t fight the process, don’t pretend to be alright.
-Fight the temptation to bury the pain through temporary “feel good” behaviors such as: serial dating, excessive shopping, excessive sleeping, over-eating, or escaping into a movie.
+You may be tempted to bury the pain through temporary “feel good” behaviors such as: serial dating, excessive shopping, excessive sleeping, over-eating, or escaping into a movie.
 Momentary escapes are all too brief while emotional rebounds can be harsh.
 In the end, the pain that is avoided will undoubtedly find new and destructive ways to wreak havoc on your life.

 There are no short cuts to grieving.
 It is what must happen before life can move forward.
 Grief and the expression of grief, mourning, facilitate our adaptation to unforeseen and unwanted changes.
 Grieving pushes grievers to a deeper understanding of themselves and their values.
 We learn to feel more deeply and we can become more deeply connected to our human-ness through this very human experience.